cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 cdev init diary-project --template quick-start
 ```

-Now we can deploy our project to get a live Webhook
+Now we can deploy our project to get a live REST Api

 ```bash
 cdev deploy